 Cervical facet joint interventions (IA facet joint injections, MBB, and RFA of the innervation to the cervical facet joints) performed with appropriate use of image guidance rarely result in serious complications.
 However, both minor and major complications have been reported.
-Post-procedural pain and soreness at the procedure site, bruising, light-headedness, flushing, sweating, and nausea are some of the common but transient adverse effects following procedures on the cervical facet joints.^{76 353} A recent comparative study reported an incidence of 4% for exacerbation of pain lasting 2 weeks, syncope, and headaches following US or fluoroscopy-guided cervical MBB, with no difference between the two imaging modalities.145 Transient disequilibrium on rising from the supine, lateral, or prone position after the procedure and presyncope during the procedure is common with cervical MBB, especially in procedures on upper cervical facet joints.76 Headaches have been reported in 4% of patients after CT-guided IA cervical facet steroid injections and there is one report of a postdural headache after an MBB performed in the supine postdural headache area appostdural headache area area position.^{185 354} Incorrect position of the needle or use or range volumes of LA for procedures on cervical facet joints can result in temporary sensorimotor neurological deficits in the back of the head, neck and the upper limb due to blockade of branches of the head, neck and the upper limb due to blockade of branches of the head, neck and the upper limb due to blockade of branches of the head, neck and the upper limb due to blockade of branches of the head, neck and the upper limb due to blockade of branches of the head of the he close to the injection site.
-Intravascular needle placement and/ or injection with bleeding, and hematoma formation (2.3% of patients), infection of the superficial tissues (2.9% of patients)101 and complications of LA such as temporary weakness and numbness (0.15% of patients) have been reported in patients who received cervical facet joint procedures.126
+Post-procedural pain and soreness at the procedure site, bruising, light-headedness, flushing, sweating, and nausea are some of the common but transient adverse effects following procedures on the cervical facet joints. ^{76 353} A recent comparative study reported an incidence of 4% for exacerbation of pain lasting 2 weeks, syncope, and headaches following US or fluoroscopy-guided cervical MBB, with no difference between the two imaging modalities.
+145 Transient disequilibrium on rising from the supine, lateral, or prone position after the procedure and presyncope during the procedure is common with cervical MBB, especially in procedures on upper cervical facet joints.76 Headaches have been reported in 4% of patients after CT-guided IA cervical facet steroid injections and there is one report of a postdural headache after an MBB performed in the supine postdural neadache area position.
+185 354 Incorrect position of the needle or use of large volumes of LA for procedures on cervical facet joints can result in temporary sensorimotor neurological deficits in the back of the head, neck and the upper limb due to blockade of branches of the brachial plexus that are close to the injection site.
+Intravascular needle placement and/ or injection with bleeding, and hematoma formation (2.3% of patients), infection of the superficial tissues (2.9% of patients)101 and complications of LA such as temporary weakness and numbness (0.15% of patients) have been reported in patients who received cervical facet joint procedures.
+126